 Is there a fee associated with the educational activity?

-Please refer to the activity website.
+Please refer to the symposium website.

 What should I wear?

 Attire is business casual.
 Jeans are highly discouraged.